grahamsmith/analyticsx/README.md

 Analytics X provides 2 simple constructs to allow a simpler setup:

-- **Analytics Vendor** - A wrapper around a Analyitcs Vendor (e.g. Firebase, MixPanel etc).
-Its job is to handle specific Analytic Actions.
+- **Analytics Vendor** - A wrapper around an analytics vendor (e.g. Firebase, MixPanel etc).
+Its job is to handle specific Analytics Actions.
 These are registered during initialisation.
 - **Analytics Action** - An object containing all the information required to perform an action.
 This is passed to all the vendors, which if they can handle the action will process it.

 ## Getting Started